NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/lake_charles/example_outputs.rst

 This can be done in R2D by clicking **RUN at DesignSafe** (one would need to have a valid `DesignSafe account <https://www.designsafe-ci.org/account/register/>`_ for login and access the computing resource).
 :numref:`r2d_run_ds` provides an example configuration to run the analysis.
-The individual building simulations are paralleled when being conducted on Stampede2 which accelerate the process, e.g., for the entire building inventory in this testbed, it takes about 15 minutes using 96 Skylake (SKX) cores to complete the simulation and result post-processing.
+The individual building simulations are paralleled when being conducted on Stampede2 which accelerate the process.
+It is suggested for the entire building inventory in this testbed to use at least 15 minutes with 96 Skylake (SKX) cores (e.g., 2 nodes with 48 processors per node) to complete the simulation.
+Note that one would receive a job failure message if the specified CPU hours are not sufficient to complete the run.

 .. figure:: figure/R2D_RUN.png
    :name: r2d_run_ds